Zabbix: Secure LDAP (LDAPS)18th Feb 2021

 Despite the topic is quite simple I am seeing a lot of questions about this so let's get started.
 I assume that you know what LDAP is if you are planning to use it so what is secure LDP (LDAPS)?
 It's still the same old LDAP but encapsulated into TLS.
-I am not going to give any links here about what TLS is anybody can find plenty of information in the Internet but essentially before any byte of data sent between a Client and a Server secure negotiation happens between them to establish 'trust'.
+I am not going to give any links here about what TLS is, anybody can find plenty of information on the Internet but in two words: before any byte of data sent between Client and Server secure negotiation happens between them to establish 'trust'.
 If this succeeds then all the data sent-received further is encrypted and cannot be (easily) read by any third-party.
 TLS certificate is one of the pillars of this secure communication.
 The certificate is the first thing sent by the server to a client and the client must decide whether it trusts this certificate (server) and obviously proceed only if it does.
 Note: there might be a case when a server also needs a certificate from client to validate client (mutual authentication) but this is rare case and not covered in this article.
 Thus we came to a question: how do we tell client to trust this server's certificate?

 LDAPS in Zabbix

 I always prefer to play with something that can be configured and tested as opposed to just theory so in this article we use two containers:

 docker run -p 3389:389 -p 6636:636 --name openldap-server --detach bgmot42/openldap-server:0.1.1 docker run -p 8080:80 --name zabbix-appliance -t --link openldap-server:ldap-host -d bgmot42/zabbix-appliance-ubuntu:6.0.0-bg

 By doing the above you will start two docker containers:

 - openldap-server - the image created by me specifically for testing/demo, based on https://github.com/osixia/docker-openldap .
 We use bgmot42's image because as opposed to osixia's it does have a certificate signed by a Certificate Authority (CA)